Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Tips for visiting Jerash:

-- Go early to beat the crowds and the heat!
+- Go in the morning to beat the crowds and the heat!
 The site opens at 8am, but even when it’s busy, most people don’t show up until after 10am.

-- Allow about 2hrs to explore; you can also hire an English-speaking guide at the entrance for more context!
+- Allow about 2hrs to walk a circuit through the site.
+If you want more structure and context to your visit, you can also hire an English-speaking guide at the entrance!

-- Entry is included in the Jordan Pass.
+- Entry is free with the Jordan Pass.

 Drive time: 2hr | Time needed: combine with Jerash for full-day